 About three years back, I did something completely new for me in terms of hiking, I went hiking at night.
 Although I have been hiking most of my life, for some reason, it had never really occurred to me to go out on the mountains when the sun went down.

 Sure, I’d been camping plenty of times before so I was out in the mountains as such, but I never really went hiking.
 I found my spot for night, pitched camp and that was it till the sun came up.

 Now, I am not really sure why it never occurred to me to not just head out for a hike, even while camping.
 I just never really bothered with it.
 So when someone suggested a night hike a few years back, I was excited to try it out.

 Just to be clear, what is Hiking at Night?
-Well, it's pretty much exactly what it says, a hike at night.
-Yes, this sounds a bit simplistic but I am referring to hiking in mountains at night so no lights as such except for natural light that might be coming from the stars and the moon in the night sky.
+Well, it’s pretty much exactly what it says, a hike at night.
+Yes, this sounds a bit simplistic but I am referring to hiking in mountains at night, so no big light as such except for natural light that might be coming from the stars and the moon in the night sky.